 Bath salts are often marketed as bath salts, plant food, incense, potpourri or research chemicals.
 They’re often sold in gas stations, head shops or novelty stores in small shiny packets.
 They may come in liquids, powders or crystals and have various names, such as:

 Due to their ever-changing chemicals and risks, medically monitored detox is necessary for synthetic drug addiction.
 Many may experience severe and dangerous effects when attempting to quit these substances on their own, which is why professional treatment is crucial.
-Health providers can treat a client’s withdrawal symptoms and reduce cravings to prevent relapse.
+Health providers can treat a patient’s withdrawal symptoms and reduce cravings to prevent relapse.

 Explore the latest resources from Gateway Foundation.